sarastokes/AOData/README.md

 - **Dataset**
   - Subject
-    - Eye
+    - Subject (nestable)
   - Calibration
   - Regions
   - Epoch
     - Registration
+    - Response
-    - **Response**
+      - Timing
     - Stimulus
    - Analysis

 Although there are multiple approaches for converting an experiment into a `Dataset` object, the `Creator` class has access to all the building functions within `Dataset` and can provide a standardized way of building customized `Dataset` objects.

 For creating stimulus protocols, there is also the `Protocol` class.
 The advantage of using this class is standardizing stimulus creation.
-The `Stimulus` class stores the `Protocol` name and parameters, making it possible to recreate the `Protocol` object later on and restore the exact stimulus used.
+The `Stimulus` class stores the `Protocol` name and parameters, making it possible to recreate the `Protocol` object later on and regenerate the exact stimulus used.

 ### Examples